alsosprachben/mnvkd/README.md

 It is now understood that the best way to implement M:N threads is to implement partitioned M:1 threads on top of 1:1 OS threads or processes.
 This is demonstrated by the likes of Erlang and Golang.
 But those are implemented as new languages with managed memory, and stack-based threads.
  - Erlang's virtual machine and runtime can have overhead dozens of times slower than C, but its locality of reference removes resource contention at scale.
  - Golang is a vast improvement in efficiency, but the CSP model is internal-only (not integrated into networking), and the shared memory -- lack of partitioning processes -- limits locality of reference, increasing resource contention at high scale.
 Its work-stealing scheduler sacrifices latency for throughput.
+That is:
- That is, Erlang starts off slow, and improves with scale.
-Golang starts off fast, and degrades with scale. `mnvkd` starts off fast like Golang (actually, faster than Golang), and improves with scale like Erlang:
+   - Erlang starts off slow, and improves with scale.
+   - Golang starts off fast, and degrades with scale.
+   - `mnvkd` starts off fast like Golang (actually, faster than Golang), and improves with scale like Erlang.

+`mnvkd` does this:
  - without a new language.
  - without a garbage collector.
  - with lock-less, stack-less micro-threads in micro-heaps built at compile time.